mrshll1001/thesis/src/lit_review.md

 is a form of *Soft Accountability* known as *answerability*
 @fox_uncertain_2007.
 Further forms of accountability are founded on the ability to not only reveal existing data, but to investigate and produce information about organisational behaviour @fox_uncertain_2007.

-Anheir and Hawkes reflect Fox’s sentiment in their discussion of Accountability, where they describe Accountability as a , and note that in the case of trans-national organisations; Accountability itself is a problem, and not simply a solution @anheier_accountability_2009.
+Anheir and Hawkes reflect Fox’s sentiment in their discussion of Accountability, where they describe Accountability as a *"multi-dimensional concept that needs unpacking before becoming a useful policy concept and management tool"*, and note that in the case of trans-national organisations; Accountability itself is a problem, and not simply a solution @anheier_accountability_2009.
 This discussion, whilst focusing on the difficulty of regulating accountability across national borders, has insight into the ways that